Mirantis/mke-docs/content/docs/getting-started/access-manage-cluster-kubectl.md

    rm $USERNAME.crt $USERNAME.csr $USERNAME.key
    ```

-6. Send the generated `<username>.kubeconfig` file to the target user, who
+Once the `<username>.kubeconfig` file is generated, send it to the target user,
-   can thereafter use it to access the MKE 4 cluster with the `kubectl
+who can thereafter use it to access the MKE 4 cluster with the `kubectl --kubeconfig` command.
-   --kubeconfig` command.

 ## List or revoke kubeconfig files